 This preliminary report serves to inform the Village Board on the data gathered and how that shaped the recommendations.
 Further exploration may be needed on various recommendations to develop an action plan.
-The AFC conducted this work in an unprecedented pandemic which provided a unique lens in which this work was produced.
-This experience suggests there may be a need for emergency preparedness as a unique and 9th domain of livability.
+The AFC conducted this work in an unprecedented pandemic and that provided a unique lens to inform this work.

-Age-Friendly River Forest is about making critical investments that will help older adults live healthier and more fulfilling lives as they age in place and continue to contribute in various ways to making River Forest a better place to grow up and grow old.
-We strive to be a community where we can age in place and feel respected and included throughout the lifecycle.
+Age-Friendly River Forest is about making critical investments that will help older adults live healthier and more fulfilling lives as they age in place and continue to contribute in myriad ways to making River Forest a better place to grow up and grow old.
+An Age-Friendly River Forest strives to be a community where people can live in place where they are respected and included, that are free of barriers based on a person's age, and where they are recognized for what they have done and added to our state.
+People of all ages should feel they and their families can live good lives as they grow old.